Aquaporin Physiology and Drug Discovery Program

 Professor Andrea Yool

 Professor Andrea Yool is a Professor of Physiology at the University of Adelaide.
-She obtained her PhD from the University of California Santa Barbara and held joint academic appointments in the Departments of Physiology and Pharmacology and the Division of Neuroscience at the University of Arizona.
+She obtained her PhD from the University of California Santa Barbara and held joint academic appointments in Physiology, Pharmacology and Neuroscience at the University of Arizona.
 In 2007 she moved to Australia as Professor and Head of the Department of Physiology at the University of Adelaide.
+She is currently a member of the Australian Research Council College of Experts, and Associate Editor for Frontiers in Pharmacology.

 Related areas of research